 OFL is equipped with several public computers, both Windows and Macs, throughout the library.
-Each computer is loaded with Microsoft Office (Word, PowerPoint, Excel, Publisher, Access), Internet Explorer, Chrome and Firefox web browsers and Adobe Reader and Flash Player.
+Each computer is loaded with Microsoft Office (Word, PowerPoint, Excel, Publisher), Internet Explorer, Chrome and Firefox web browsers and Adobe Reader.

 To use a computer, a valid OCPL card with PIN in the patron's name is required.
 For visitors from outside Onondaga County, a valid ID can be used for a guest pass.

 Adult Area (for ages 18 & up)

 Teen Area (for ages 13-17)

 2 PCs, 1 Parent PC and 6 Early Literacy Stations